CSCfi/csc-user-guide/docs/computing/disk.md

 You can use [MyCSC](https://my.csc.fi) to manage these quotas.
 1. Login to MyCSC and select the project you want to modify.
 2. In the _Services_ list, click open the settings for _Puhti_ service.
-This opens a page where the project manages can modify the quotas.
+This opens a page where the project manager can modify the quotas.

 Note that the extended scratch quota consumes your CSC billing units